HerobrinesArmy/ChatInterfaces/HA-Chat-bash/readme.txt

 Arguments
 -p <proxy>                        #This sets a proxy, you want to specify it in the form <protocol>://<addresss>:<port>
+-l <logfile>                      #This logs all chat messages to the specified logfile.
+It appends to the file, not overwriting previous data
+                                  #To view the logs, use less -r <logfile>, that way you get pretty colors
 Commands:

 /wolf                             #This posts a single randomly selected wolf